rsanchezmo/jaxer/docs/usage.rst

 Installation
 ------------

-I highly recommend to clone and run the repo on **linux** device because the installation of jax and related libs is easier, but with a bit of time you may end up running on other compatible platform.
+I highly recommend to clone and run the repo on **linux** device because the installation of :code:`jax` and related libraries is easier, but with a bit of time you may end up running on other compatible platform.
 To start, just clone the repo:

 .. code-block:: bash